Amanda Bisnath, National Center for Health Research

 The most common treatment for PPD is antidepressants.
 Antidepressants alter brain chemicals, known as neurotransmitters, that regulate mood.
 The most common kind of antidepressants are Selective Serotonin Reuptake Inhibitors (SSRIs).
 SSRIs work by increasing the neurotransmitter serotonin, known as the “happy chemical,” in the brain.

-A combination of antidepressants and talk therapy is widely considered the most effective way to treat depression.
+On average, antidepressants are effective for fewer than half of the patients that take them.
+Nevertheless, a combination of antidepressants and talk therapy is widely considered the most effective way to treat depression.
 Due to the severe risks PPD poses on both the mother and child, taking antidepressants can be an important way of ensuring a family’s safety.

 A New Treatment for PPD, Brexanolone